-Beyond the paradigms above, a diverse set of recent approaches further extends the tool adaptation framework.
+Beyond the paradigms above, several recent approaches further extend the tool adaptation framework.
 These methods introduce new training objectives, modalities, and architectural innovations that broaden the scope of tool adaptation.

 \textbf{UniMuR}~\cite{wang2024unified} trains unified multimodal embeddings aligned with frozen LLM semantic representations, yielding 6.5\% R@1 improvement on MMDialog. \textbf{DIFO}~\cite{tang2024source} adapts frozen CLIP through task-specific prompt learning via mutual information maximization for source-free domain adaptation. \textbf{V2L Tokenizer}~\cite{zhu2024beyond} trains encoder-decoder structures mapping images to frozen LLM token space, using the frozen vocabulary as quantization codebook to enable low-level vision tasks with frozen text LLMs. \textbf{Sysformer}~\cite{sharma2025sysformer} trains a small transformer that adapts the system-prompt embeddings based on each user prompt while keeping the LLM frozen.
 Supervision comes entirely from the frozen model’s own likelihoods over refusal and compliance targets, augmented by reconstruction and optional classifier losses.